Futsal Africa Cup of Nations

-The Total Africa Futsal Cup of Nations (previously known as the African Futsal Championship) is the main national futsal competition of the Confederation of African Football nations.
+The Futsal Africa Cup of Nations (previously known as the African Futsal Championship) is the main national futsal competition of the Confederation of African Football nations.
 It was first held in 1996 and has been played every four years.
 It is a qualification to FIFA Futsal World Cup.

-On 6 August 2015, the CAF Executive Committee decided to change the name of the tournament from the African Futsal Championship to the Africa Futsal Cup of Nations, similar to the football's version, Africa Cup of Nations.
+In 2015, the CAF Executive Committee changed the name of the tournament from the African Futsal Championship to the Futsal Africa Cup of Nations, similar to the football's version, Africa Cup of Nations.

+Only three teams have won the cup since its foundation.
+Egypt and Morocco are the most successful teams with three titles each.
+Libya has won it once.
+Currently, Morocco holds the title of African champion after defeateing Angola 5–1 in the 2024 final held in the Moroccan capital.

 History

 The first edition took place in 1996, which witnessed Egypt claiming the first continental title.
 Egypt went on to dominate winning three consecutive title before losing the 2008 final to Libya.

+2011 African Futsal Championship has been cancelled as Burkina Faso withdrew from hosting the event which was meant to start at the beginning of April and a replacement could not be found.

 In the 6th edition, Morocco won the title for the first time after defeating Egypt 3–2 in the final.
-On 7 February 2020, Morocco defeated Egypt 5–0 in the 2020 final, becoming the second nation after Egypt to win back-to-back titles.
+In the following edition, Morocco defeated Egypt 5–0 in the 2020 final, becoming the second nation after Egypt to win back-to-back titles.